sorokvja/linux-net-playground/external_activity_001/preps_001.md

 newgrp docker
 sudo systemctl restart docker
 docker version
+#"docker version" output should not state any errors or questions at this point, if it does, something is not right
 #root access rights migh still be needed to continue while the VM is not restarted

 #launch the lab for the first time: